 The answer goes back to what we talked about in our first paragraph in referring to mutual participating whole life insurance.
 Mutual companies, as opposed to stock companies, are technically owned by the policyholders.
 These companies offer “participating policies”, which means that that the policy owners are participating in the profits and losses of the company.

 Dividends are paid when the amount of premiums paid by all the policyholders exceeds the overall expenses of the company.
 For this reason, the I.R.S. considers dividends as a return of premiums to the policyholders and NOT taxable income.

 Generally, the policy owner gets to choose what to do with the dividends.
 The tax favorable aspect of dividends in a sense can supercharge the cash value accumulation inside of a whole life policy if the policy owner elects to have the dividends reinvested into the policy.

-In addition to dividends, proceeds that accumulate within any permanent life insurance policy are NOT taxed as long as they are left in the policy and not withdrawn or surrendered.
+In addition to dividends, proceeds that accumulate within the policy are NOT taxed as long as they are left in the policy and not withdrawn or surrendered.
 Even if withdrawn, the accumulated cash is NOT taxable until it exceeds the total amount of premiums paid into the policy.

 Depending upon your state of residence, the laws may afford protection for your life insurance contract.

 This is the asset protection aspect of permanent life insurance.
 Many people aren’t aware of this and yet it’s a powerful fact to consider.
 In a culture of raging lawsuits, your brokerage account, mutual fund, CDs and bank accounts stand unprotected from judgment creditors.